 Senate Bill No. 2077 establishes a penalty for insurance companies failing to report this data by the March 1st deadline for filing their annual statements.
 The penalty being requested is one hundred dollars per day and the authority to revoke a company's certificate of authority should the company fail to file the required information.
-The Insurance Commissioner, if satisfied that the delay was excusable, may waive the penalty; or if the penalty has been paid, issue a premium tax credit for all or any part of the penalty and interest.
-The penalties collected under this section would be deposited in the insurance tax distribution fund, which would be used to pay for the administrative costs associated with distributing funds to the fire districts.
+The insurance commissioner, if satisfied that the delay was excusable, may waive the penalty; or if the penalty has been paid, issue a premium tax credit for all or any part of the penalty and interest.
+The penalties collected under this section would be deposited in the insurance tax distribution fund and would lessen the diversion from the general fund that prepares the fund for distribution to the fire districts.

 We have seen an increased lack of awareness on the importance of this filing and the need for this data to be timely submitted.
 In the last four years, we have seen \$1,119,157 in premium not reported, or reported after the distribution checks have been calculated.
 The sooner the form is received the sooner the Department can compute the tax distribution to the fire districts.
-Quicker turnaround could also help fire districts with accurate budgeting.
+Quicker turnaround could also help fire districts with accurate budgeting as the Department would be able to provide a number to the fire districts before the checks are cut.
 The penalty would also hopefully cut down on the administrative costs of contacting the delinquent companies which has proven to be time consuming for Department staff.